NCAR/CAM-chem/docs/jupyter_notebook_examples/plot_map_basic.md

 # - Add grid lines
 ```

-### At the start of a Jupyter notebook you need to import all modules that you will use
+### At the start of a Jupyter notebook you need to import all modules that you will use.

 ```python